What are medium to long term business loans?

 Are business loans secured or unsecured?

-There are several types of long and medium term business loan, with the main difference being whether they are secured or unsecured.
+There are several types of long and medium-term business loans, with the main difference being whether they are secured or unsecured.

 Unsecured business loans are available on a long term basis.
 These types of long term business loans do not require you to put up any of your possessions as a guarantee that you will repay the money but they tend to come at a price.
 Fewer lenders offer unsecured loans so you won’t be able to shop around and you could be left paying higher interest rates.